 UPDATE - JUNE 2012 - Katherine Jenerette, just returned home in January from a combat tour of duty in Afghanistan and the US Army Paratrooper and a former US Congressional Field Representative for the First Congressional District is a Candidate for the new 7th Congressional District.
-She is a Captain in the US Army Reserve and was awarded the Combat Action Badge after an insurgent attack in Kandahar Province last fall.
+She is a Captain in the US Army Reserve, a recipient of the Purple Heart and was awarded the Combat Action Badge after an insurgent attack in Kandahar Province last fall.
 Katherine was recently named as one of THE 45 MOST ADMIRED REPUBLICAN WOMEN UNDER 45 by The Republican Security Council based in Washington, D.C.

 Please see Press Release: Afghanistan War Veteran Takes Fight to 7th Congressional District Race

 Jenerette is “…an independent-thinking conservative who's not afraid to buck the status quo, Jenerette sent shockwaves through the Palmetto political landscape.”
 Katherine Jenerette’s near win of a powerful Senate Seat in 2004 earned her a reputation in many political circles as “the good old boys' worst enemy." ~ FITS Political News